April 29, 2026

 What's the difference between Sherwin William's manufacturing process and yours?

-I approached manufacturing with a simple constraint: reduce energy intensity at the process level, not just at the facility level.
+That became the constraint I designed around.
+I approached manufacturing with one core question: how do you reduce energy intensity at the process level, not just at the facility level?

-First, I developed a waterborne formulation designed to eliminate VOC-heavy solvents and reduce hazardous inputs.
+First, I developed a waterborne system designed to eliminate VOC-heavy solvents and reduce hazardous inputs without sacrificing performance.

 Weatherwash Plant